FlorinelPetrean/EnergyConsumptionInformer/README.md

 # DS2021_30442_Petrean_Florin_1_Backend

-This is the backed part of the assignment 1 DS laboratory
+This is the backend part of the assignment 1 DS laboratory